Afternote/snipd/README.md

 ## Problem Statement / Motivation

-In today's digital age, we have access to vast amounts of information that are available in the form of PDFs, articles, and web pages.
-However, keeping track of important information buried within lengthy documents can be challenging.
-Many people often read and highlight important lines and quotes while reading PDFs or articles online.
-However, as the number of highlights increases, it can become cluttered and challenging to keep track of them.
+With all the browsers and internet, information access is all available through mostly websites and ebooks (in browser readable PDF format).
+To keep track of collective information buried in parts across multiple websites and documents can be challenging, especially when researching a topic.
+However, as the number of highlights increases, it can become cluttered and challenging to keep track of them, while also staying focused.

-#### Real life scenario
+#### User Story
- > We were preparing for our Semester end Exams and studying from multiple sources like PDFs, Websites, etc. To make notes, We used to highlight useful information and then write them down in our notebooks.
-It's a very tedious process, but we have to do it because it's easier to revise if everything is in one place.
-What if there was an app that stores all the highlights from different sources in a centralized system 🤔.
+ > While preparing for our Semester Exams by studying from multiple sources like PDFs, Websites, etc, Making notes, Highlighting important points, maintaining track of all sources  and share is all done manually and can be bit over work, but we have to do it because it's easier to revise if everything is in one place.

-There is currently no centralized system that stores highlights, links, images, and other information from various sources in one place.
-Therefore, there is a need for a platform that can compile and organize these highlights into a single page, making it easier for users to navigate through their highlighted content.
-The solution should be designed to improve productivity and efficiency for individuals who rely on reading and extracting essential information from various sources.

 ## _Annoting and storing text, images and links made easier_

-Snipd is a note collecting browser extension which supports highlighting of texts from PDFs/websites, images by URL, links and notes.
-Once a collection is done.
-You will be able to manage all the collections on a dedicated central page - where all the snippets are stored.
-Additionally, it can be exported via PDF.
+Snipd, A note collecting browser extension which supports storing all the highlighted texts, images from PDFs/websites, links, and notes.
+All these snippets are stored within multiple collections with each collection be focused for a specific topic.
+Through a central collection page, They can be managed and quickly browsed with support for exporting to PDFs.

 ## Features